dflick-pivotal/sentimentr-release/README.md

 ![Alt text](/docs/app-manager.png?raw=true "app-manager")

 Exemplary client:
-- Consumes the sentimentr service
+- consumes the sentimentr service
-- Sends text to the sentimentr service and presents the score received from Sentimentr service
+- sends text to the sentimentr service and presents the score received from Sentimentr service
 - spring boot app, spring cloud, bootstrap, angularjs

 ![Alt text](/docs/sentimentr-client.png?raw=true "sentimentr-client")

 Possible execution:
-- All apps on local machine
+- all apps on local machine
-- All apps in elastic runtime
+- all apps in elastic runtime
-- Service and broker deployed via bosh/bosh release on AWS or bosh-lite and client app in elastic runtime
+- service and broker deployed via bosh/bosh release on AWS or bosh-lite and client app in elastic runtime
-- Service and broker deployed via Pivotal CF Ops Manager and client app in elastic runtime
+- service and broker deployed via Pivotal CF Ops Manager and client app in elastic runtime

 Service binding options:
-- Managed Service
+- managed service
-- User provided service
+- user provided service

 # Quick start

 - The tile and client app is available on google drive.
- - Import the sentimentr.pivotal file in ops manager and hit deploy.
+ - import the sentimentr.pivotal file in ops manager.
+ - configure the AZ and hit deploy.
- - Create a sentimentr service instance.
+ - create a sentimentr service instance (with app manager or cf cli).
- - Edit the manifest.yml in the client folder and change the servicename to the one you have just created.
+ - edit the manifest.yml in the client folder and change the servicename to the one you have just created.
- - Push the client app.
+ - push the client app.

 # Prerequisite for advanced work with bosh
 On the local machine: